 Odds for futures bets are set during the preseason, but can change throughout the season based on news and results.

 For the purposes of MVP betting, players will be listed in order of the favorites.
-So, defending MVP Giannis Antetokounmpo (+300 on DraftKings Sportsbook) was considered the most likely to win the award.
+So, defending MVP Giannis Antetokounmpo (-5000 on DraftKings Sportsbook) is considered a virtual lock to win the award.

 These odds refer to the potential payout if the bet is successful.
 So, a $20 bet on Doncic would only profit $82, whereas a $10 bet on a longshot such as Joel Embiid (+3000) would pay out $310.

 Where you can bet on the MVP legally